People who want a massage are often confused between the different forms or types of massage.

 In summary

-Swedish massage is a gentler and more serene massage than deep tissue massage, which is more intense and powerful.
+Swedish massage is a gentler and more serene massage than deep tissue massage which is more intense and powerful.

-Swedish massage is the massage of choice for those usually stressed by problems at work or home.
+Swedish massage is the massage of choice for those who are normally stressed by problems at work or at home.